 Take the ferry or a regional flight to the small town of Skagway, further north along the Inside Passage.
 Beginning in 1887, Skagway and the nearby town of Dyea were the jumping-off points for more than 40,000 gold-rush stampeders taking the overland Chilkoot Trail or White Pass routes to the Klondike gold fields.
 That trail is now a popular backpacking trip that draws hikers from all over the world.

 Today, Skagway is home to the most visited national park in the state, Klondike Gold Rush National Historical Park.
-Bring your camera and stroll the park’s wide boardwalks among historic storefronts, visit local museums, participate in a guided tour of the Skagway Historic District, explore local hiking trails, tour the Dyea townsite with a park ranger, or hike the Chilkoot Trail.
+Bring your camera and stroll the park’s wide boardwalks among historical storefronts, visit local museums, take a self-guided tour of the Skagway Historic District, explore local hiking trails, tour the Dyea townsite, or hike the Chilkoot Trail.
 (Located at the start of the Chilkoot Trail, Dyea was once home to thousands.
 When the White Pass and Yukon Railroad chose Skagway as the start of its route, Dyea became a ghost town.)